 4. Resident Screening

 Thorough screening can help reduce the risk of potential problems, such as property damage, unpaid rent, or lease violations.
-Screening residents means you need to uphold fair housing laws by treating all applicants equally and without discrimination based on factors such as race, gender, religion, or family status.
+Screening potential renters means you need to uphold fair housing laws.
+The Fair Housing Act requires that you treat all applicants equally and without discrimination based on factors such as race, gender, religion, or family status.

 Proper screening can lead to longer lease terms as you're more likely to select residents who are committed to staying in the property for an extended period.
-It is an essential practice that helps you find residents who are a good fit for your property, minimize risks, maintain a positive a landlord-resident relationship, and ensure legal compliance.
-It's an investment that can lead to smoother and more successful property management.
+It is an essential practice that helps you find residents who are a good fit for your property, minimize risks, pay rent on time, maintain a positive a landlord-resident relationship, and ensure legal compliance.
+It's an investment that can lead to a smoother and more successful rental experience for everyone involved.

 5. Prepare Your Lease Agreements